Facebook Link Preview Wrong — How to Fix It

 og:image URL is not publicly accessible

 The image URL must load with a plain GET request and return HTTP 200.
-No authentication, no redirects requiring cookies.
+No authentication, no redirects requiring cookies, no IP allow-lists blocking Facebook's crawler.

 Page content is JavaScript-rendered